Belgian steel workers clash with police over job losses

 It is a further blow for Belgium after last October’s announcement that Ford Motor Co would close its car plant in Genk, some 40 km (25 miles) north of Liege, by the end of 2014.

-Planned car plant closures, also including Opel in Bochum , have convinced ArcelorMittal that European steel demand will not return to pre-crisis levels.
+Planned car plant closures, also including Opel in Bochum [ID:nL6N0AR5A5], have convinced ArcelorMittal that European steel demand will not return to pre-crisis levels.

 “If we don’t react quickly, it means the end of the steel industry in Liege,” Jean-Luc Rader, a representative of the socialist FGTB union, said before going in to meet the prime minister.